MaorW/final-project-terraform/README.md

 2. Install AWS CLI and [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

+3. Set the variable values to your AWS infrastructure in the **variables.tf** file

-3. (Optional) - If you have more than one IAM profile on your local machine - You can choose what profile to add as a value for the "profile" variable in the **variables.tf** file
+4. (Optional) - If you have more than one IAM profile on your local machine - You can choose what profile to add as a value for the "profile" variable in the **variables.tf** file

-4. To execute - Change to these directory and follow those commands:
+5. To execute the project - follow the commands from the **Red-Project-reactApp** directory:
 ```
 terraform init